robfatland/serverless/azure/tutorial.md

 <BR>

 While the Azure Function deploys on the Azure cloud the lower console directs your attention to the **OUTPUT** tab.
 The URL of this new Azure Function appears here as a URL on *azurewebsites.net*.

+The deployment will enable Application Insights by default.
+This is useful as it allows us to see the logging results in the console.
+See first section in the Appendix below on how to do this.

 We can return to the Azure portal to see the Azure Function listed in the default Resource Group.

 <BR>

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/30_2_Default_Resource_Group_shows_Azure_Function.png" alt="drawing" width="800"/>